Many say obedience and/or works are the fruit of salvation.

 So, it was explained as "Faith alone, Christ alone, and grace alone."

 They understood that this formula does not fit sanctification.
 Yet today, many would claim sanctification is by "faith alone."
 If the reformation use of the phrase "faith alone" is imposed on this meaning, it is pure antinomianism.
+It would mean there is no human factor in the equation for sanctification.
+Or, at most, the human factor is simply "faith".

 "Righteousness by faith alone" in the historical Protestant equation is this.
 Jesus alone standing in God's presence is "our righteousness" in which we play no part.
 It is imputed righteousness.
 It is complete and flawless.
 And by accepting Jesus, we unite ourselves to Him, and God accepts as "righteous" for Jesus sake alone.
 It is not my obedience to the law but His alone.
 It is not sanctification, but justification.